 I should have named my cats Lucky, Fortunate, and Charmed.
 All three were rescued from stray-dom, and now live a dry, protected, well-fed, and healthy existence.
-They receive regular scruffing, head pets, and belly rubs if they so choose.
+They receive regular scruffing and head pets if they so choose.
 There is no chance that, as they lay in a sun puddle by the window, anything dire will happen.
-My cats even have an outdoor room built just for them so they can go out to watch the birds and roll in the dirt, despite the sideways looks from my neighbors, some of whom still think the catio is a chicken coop.
+My cats even have an outdoor room built just for them so they can go out to watch the birds and roll in the dirt, despite the sideways looks from some of my neighbors.

 I can’t possibly help every kitty in the world.
 I understand that change comes one kitty at a time.
 I also know that this black kitty’s story plays out in thousands of culverts, parking lots and abandoned buildings all over the country, and that not every kitty is faring as well as this San Antonio gas station kitty.
 I try not to be overwhelmed, and give my support where I can.